MorMeshulam/PandoChart/README.md

 # PandoChart

-This is app with chart view that shows jobs views and random prediction. the app using the current technologies:
+This is an app with a chart view that shows jobs views and random prediction. the app using the current technologies:

 client side